 Do you want your restaurant to become more environmentally friendly or more involved with the local community?
 Even if you just want to give your establishment's marketing plan a boost, restaurant composting might be a great solution.
-Overall, the waste that most restaurants send to the landfill is up to 70% food scraps or organic material.
+According to the EPA, 60-80% of garbage produced by restaurants was food waste.
 By composting you can reduce your environmental impact by keeping waste out of the landfill, lower your waste hauling and disposal costs, and find a whole new way to connect with the people in your community!

 What is Composting?

 Composting is the process of breaking down food scraps and other organic waste like grass clippings and certain paper and cardboard items using heat, moisture, agitation, air-flow and sometimes even earthworms (a process known as vermicomposting).
 It's hard to imagine, but all of the organic waste that looks unappetizing when it leaves your restaurant can actually be turned into rich, dark soil through the process of composting.
 This soil can then be used to fertilize and enrich the land for local farmers and gardeners.
 Depending on the regulations in your area, you could even use the compost yourself for an herb garden or landscaped patio at your establishment.